Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1-WebApp-OIDC/1-2-AnyOrg/README.md

 1. When the **Register an application page** appears, enter your application's registration information:
    - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `WebApp`.
    - In the **Supported account types** section, select **Accounts in any organizational directory**.
      > Note that there are more than one redirect URIs.
-You'll need to add them from the **Authentication** tab later after the app has been created succesfully.
+You'll need to add them from the **Authentication** tab later after the app has been created successfully.
 1. Select **Register** to create the application.
 1. On the app **Overview** page, find the **Application (client) ID** value and record it for later.
 You'll need it to configure the Visual Studio configuration file for this project.
 1. In the list of pages for the app, select **Authentication**..